sonnerberg/website/content/kunskap/237_create-bash-script-with-options-commands-and-arguments.md

 A template for a command line application {#template}
 --------------------------------------

-We take a look at the code in `bash-cli.bash`, top to bottom.
+We take a look at the code in `bash-cli`, top to bottom.

 The first lines are a [*shebang*] (https://en.wikipedia.org/wiki/Shebang_(Unix)) followed by some comments that tell you what the script is about.